benedom/SwiftyCrop/README.md

 ## 📃 License

 `SwiftyCrop` is available under the MIT license.
-See the [LICENSE](https://github.com/elai950/AlertToast/blob/master/LICENSE.md) file for more info. // TODO
+See the [LICENSE](https://github.com/benedom/SwiftyCrop/blob/master/LICENSE.md) file for more info.